larsoyd/ArchLinuxTutorials/arch_gnome_tutorial.md

 lsblk -l

 # Set the device you want to operate on
-d=/dev/nvme0n1   # change if lsblk shows a different path
+d=/dev/nvme0n1   # change if lsblk shows a different path: d=/dev/sda   # if sd# or sda specifically it's this instead.

 # Define the desired partitions for systemd-repart using nano
 mkdir -p /tmp/repart.d